 Step 5: Test the Network

 Testing the network before launching your cryptocurrency or token is crucial.
 This involves fixing bugs, security, and checking if the tokenomics model is working as intended.
 You can testnet launch your cryptocurrency or token, deploying it on a simulated blockchain environment.
 Here, you can test transactions, smart contracts, and other features without risking real assets.
 Engage a community of testers to provide feedback and report any issues.
-Testing is a critical step to ensure a smooth and successful mainnet launch.
+Testing is super important if you want your mainnet launch to go well.

 Step 6: Ensure Legal and Regulatory Compliance